silvative/pf2e-exploration-effects/README.md

 **How to use:**

 The effects do not need to be exported from compendiums to the actors tab.
 Instead, they can be dragged from the compendium to the macro bar.
 This will create a macro that will toggle the condition on a selected token when run.
+This is functionality provided by the core system.
+The only thing this module does is save you a few minutes of data entry.

 **Automation:**